plutomi/plutomi/troubleshooting.md

 > "Runtime.HandlerNotFound: index.main is undefined or not exported",

-Make sure the only thing you are exporting from a function is the function itself: `module.exports.main`, even exporting a type or interface will cause this error
+Make sure the only thing you are exporting from a lambda function is the function itself: `module.exports.main`, even exporting a type or interface will cause this error